Skip to main content

 • “The game has great potential, but the optimization issues make it frustrating to play.
 Frequent frame drops and long loading times really detract from the experience.”

 • “While the graphics are impressive, the optimization is lacking.
-I often experience lag and stuttering, which ruins the immersion.”
+I often encounter lag and stuttering, which ruins the immersion and enjoyment of the game.”

 • humor